IUCompilerCourse/IU-Fall-2021/lectures/Aug-26.md

 	  registers then do register allocation then patch up the instructions

-Pass for Racket and Python L_Var compilers:
+Passes for Racket and Python L_Var compilers:

 	L_Var                                   L_Var
 	|    uniquify                           |    remove complex operands